Keywords by Industry

 Keywords versus the job-specific keywords

 Employers, recruiters and headhunters use job-specific keywords to find the job candidates they want to interview.
-That same job-specific keywords when used by job seekers in they resumes become resume keywords or buzzwords.
+Those same job-specific keywords, when used by job seekers in their, resumes become resume keywords or buzzwords.
 Although one might assume keywords are individual words, they can be phrases too.

 How to identify keywords

 Remember, these same keywords will be the foundation for your job interviews.
-Not only you need to be able to write about your keywords, but also you must be able to verbally communicate about them as well, in strong and powerful statements that highlight your successes, contributions and achievements.
+You need to be able to write about your keywords, but also you must be able to verbally communicate about them as well, in strong and powerful statements that highlight your successes, contributions and achievements.